A Deep Dive into Compile-Time Fibonacci Calculation

 {

-// If T is not a pointer, this entire block, including the curly braces,
+// If T is not a pointer, this entire block, including the braces,

-// That's why even if T is int, the syntax error in *value won't cause a compilation failure!
+// Therefore, even if T is int, syntax such as *value will not cause compilation to fail.

 std::cout << "It's a pointer to: " << *value << std::endl;